Let me tell you a secret. There is no need for this blog post because you already know everything that I’m about to tell you.

 You may be surprised that bad reviews can also have a positive impact on your online purchasing behavior.
 According to some studies, poor ratings improve conversion by up to 67 percent.
 People looking for negative reviews often spend more time on searching for information about your company – and more time on your website as well.

 Few companies succeed perfectly in every way and every time.
-Constructive feedback increases the credibility of the positive reviews and creates the impression that the company has nothing to hide.
+Constructive customer feedback increases the credibility of the positive reviews and creates the impression that the company has nothing to hide.
 Obviously, it is essential that there are more positive reviews than negative ones.

 Ratings also have a positive impact on search engines.
 Each review increases the amount of unique content to your website, which in turn increases the relevance and likelihood of your content getting noted on the search engines.
 The number of positive reviews about your business on other sites will also improve your site’s search engine visibility.